 Our goal is to make this conference affordable for all, so general admission tickets are only $24 dollars per participant, which includes lunch & t-shirt.

 The 2018 conference was held at The Collider, which is located in the heart of downtown Asheville.

 Every year we raffle off door prizes to conference participant.
 These door prizes have been graciously donate by sponsors and others.

-Our annual after party was held at Lexington Avenue Brewery, which is located in the heart of downtown Asheville.
+Our annual after party was held at Lexington Avenue Brewery in 2018, which is located in the heart of downtown Asheville.